maximgeller/projects/web-app-flask/tutorial.md

 ```bash
 python main.py
 ```
-Your terminal will prompt you to navigate t
+Your terminal will prompt you to navigate to localhost://5000 where a local server has been created in order to view your app.
+Check it out!

 ## Making Our Own Pages
 ## Add CSS!